RicoSuter/VistoJS/README.md

 To play with the sample application, [download](https://github.com/VistoJS/Core/archive/master.zip) or clone the project and open `Visto/index.html` to execute the sample project in your browser.
 Open the Visual Studio solution `Visto.sln` to start developing on the sample application (TypeScript must be installed).

 The ["common" package](https://github.com/VistoJS/Core/wiki/common-Package) provides some reusable controls and views.
 The package is not required to use the Visto JavaScript Library.
-The views in this package require the [Bootstrap](http://getbootstrap.com) UI framework.
+Some methods and views in this package require the [Bootstrap](http://getbootstrap.com) UI framework.

 ## Installation